pytorch/serve/docs/metrics.md

         """
 ```

-Note that the default unit in this case is 'ms'.
+Note that the default unit in this case is milliseconds (ms).

 **Supported units**: ['MB', 'kB', 'GB']